-Furthermore, RI ACCSP staff continues to provide data feeds for lobster at-sea and port sampling data via the Atlantic States Marine Fisheries Commission (ASMFC) Lobster Database and supplemental horseshoe crab, aquaculture, and dockside data for the Fisheries of the United States via ACCSP.
+Furthermore, RI ACCSP staff continues to provide data feeds for lobster at-sea and port sampling data via the Atlantic States Marine Fisheries Commission (ASMFC) Lobster Database as well as supplemental horseshoe crab and dockside data for the Fisheries of the United States via ACCSP.
+Previously, aquaculture data was provided in this supplemental data transfer, but as of the 2020 season this data is being collected through SAFIS eDR and therefore is already available within the ACCSP dataset.
 Data feeds for finfish sampling to the ACCSP warehouse will continue to be developed and RI ACCSP staff will need to maintain this data feed once it is active.

-With these programs established and planned enhancements scheduled for 2020, the goal of this project is to maintain these data feeds to the ACCSP while continuing to improve data quality as well as maintaining outreach to dealers and fishermen.
+With these programs established and planned enhancements scheduled for 2021, the goal of this project is to maintain these data feeds to the ACCSP while continuing to improve data quality as well as maintaining outreach to dealers and fishermen.
 The plan detailed below is similar to the scope of work proposed for the past several years.